 Get regular cancer screenings.* If your doctor doesn’t talk to you about cancer screening, be sure to ask!

-If you are age 30 to 65+, get a Pap test every three years or HPV testing alone or in combination with Pap test (co-testing) every five years.
-(References: American College of Obstetricians and US Preventive Services Task Force)
+If you are age 30 to 65 years, you should have a Pap test every three years or HPV testing alone or in combination with Pap test (co-testing) every five years.

 Screening recommendations for colorectal cancer: If you are age 45 to 75, get screened for colorectal cancer.
 Your doctor may suggest any one of these test options: